com-480-data-visualization/publication-clusters/README.md

 pip install -r requirements.txt
 ```

 The main dependencies are `requests`, `pandas`, and `geopy` for the data pipeline.
-The website itself has no Python dependencies — it runs entirely in the browser.
+The website itself has no Python dependencies, it runs entirely in the browser.

 ### Running the data pipeline